XpertAI: uncovering regression model strategies for sub-manifolds: XpertAI-Opinion: insights into model behaviour on sub-manifolds

-We now demonstrate how our \textit{XpertAI} approach can help users disentangle local and global effects for meaningful insights in three different case studies.
-For each of them, we briefly introduce the dataset, model and \textit{XpertAI} setting, before presenting the insights.
-We present results from using both, Integrated Gradients and LRP.
+We now demonstrate how our \textit{XpertAI} approach can help users disentangle local and global effects for meaningful insights in different case studies.
+First, we uncover output-scale-specific strategies for image regression problems (\ref{sec:mnist_example}).
+Then, we explain the quality of red wine (\ref{sec:wine_example}) and the production losses of a wind turbine due to a technical malfunction (\ref{sec:wind_example}).
+For each of the problems, we briefly introduce the dataset, model and \textit{XpertAI} setting, before presenting the insights.
+We present results from using both, Integrated Gradients and Layer-wise Relevance Propagation (LRP).
 Details on all case studies can be found in Appendix \ref{app:details_case}.